A Política Externa do Governo Bolsonaro: algumas considerações críticas sobre a relação sino-brasileira

 Copyright (c) 2022 Nairana Karkow Bones, Charles Pennaforte, Caio Junior Auler (Autor)

-Este trabalho está licenciado sob uma licença Creative Commons Attribution 4.0 International License.
+Este trabalho está licenciado sob uma licença Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.